 Regulations say you have to stay at least at 100 metres distance from the whales.
 However, if you stop the engines of your boat, and then the whales swim up close to you there’s not much you can do to prevent it.
 We were very lucky as this is what happened, with one of the killer whales even slamming its catch (by then it was just a big chunk of meat and bones, but the crew identified it as seal) on the side of our boat.
 This was the highlight of the trip for me, and I was lucky enough to catch it on video, you should really check it out!

 On the drive back to Vancouver we stopped at a strip of rock, where we saw sea lions chilling in the sun.
 Seeing them sunbathing, jumping in the water every once in a while to cool down, and making sounds at each other, made me wish I was a sea lion too!
 All in all it was a great trip, and I highly recommend going whale watching if you’re ever in Vancouver.
+Have you been whale watching in Vancouver?
+Or anywhere else in the world?
+How did you find it?
+Let me know in the comments below!
 Don’t forget to check out the video for the full footage of the things I’ve described, and Instagram for more photos!

 Enjoyed this post?
 Use the image below to Pin it for later!